Canadian Senate expenses scandal: Overview

 In the months following, many of Canada's political parties reiterated their positions that the Senate should be reformed or abolished.
 On February 1, 2013, the Harper government sought clarification from the Supreme Court of Canada on the federal government's legislative power to reform or abolish the Senate.
 On April 25, 2014, the court ruled that this could not be done through federal legislation, but rather required constitutional amendment.
 To reform the Senate, the consent of at least seven provinces, which collectively have half of Canada's population, is required.
 Abolishment requires the consent of all ten provinces.
 The provinces' premiers, however, do not consider either a high priority.
 The Quebec Court of Appeal has re-iterated the role of the provinces in any decision.

 A June 2013 poll revealed that in the wake of the controversy, 49% of Canadians wanted to reform the Senate, 41% wanted to see it abolished, 6% wanted to keep it as it was, and 4% were unsure.

 On May 12, 2013, the Royal Canadian Mounted Police announced they were reviewing the expense claims.
 The RCMP had started their investigation in March 2013 when media reports were published regarding Deloitte's external review of the expenses of Brazeau, Duffy and Harb.

 On August 14, 2013, it was announced that the Auditor General of Canada would be reviewing the expense claims of all senators.

 In June 2015, the report was released by Auditor General Michael Ferguson.
-The Auditor General recommended that the cases of nine senators, including incumbent senators Pierre-Hughes Boisvenue and Colin Kenny, be referred for RCMP investigation, while 21 other senators were flagged for filling inappropriate expense claims including Senate Speaker Leo Housakos, Senate Government Leader Claude Carignan and Opposition Leader James Cowan.
+The Auditor General recommended that the cases of nine senators, including incumbent senators Pierre-Hughes Boisvenu and Colin Kenny, be referred for RCMP investigation, while 21 other senators were flagged for filing inappropriate expense claims including Senate Speaker Leo Housakos, Senate Government Leader Claude Carignan and Opposition Leader James Cowan.
 The Report indicated that nearly $1 million worth of inappropriate expenses were filed by the 30 senators.

 The senators identified in the Auditor General's report had the option to submit to binding arbitration by former Supreme Court of Canada Justice Binnie.
 Fourteen of the 30 senators opted for arbitration, and the arbitrator's report was issued on March 21, 2016.
 Of the total amount referred to arbitration, Binnie ruled that about 55% was owing to the Senate.
 In his report, he said that "I impute no bad motives to any of the senators."